 Q: How are we controlling/tracking which members are in the shop?

-A (July 1st): Note that the following plan is subject to feedback: We will implement an RSVP system for going to the shop that requires the amount of participants to be stated ahead of time.
-Teams who would normally have a meeting on that day have priority.
-If they do not need the shop, other teams may RSVP for that time on a first come, first serve basis.
-If two teams would usually meet simultaneously, their team leadership should discuss whether they want to split available slots or implement an every-other-week trading system.
+A: We will be monitoring the amount of people in the shop through our attendance system that IT made.
+In addition, team leadership must be represented at all activities taking place at the shop to ensure guidelines are being followed and enforced.
+We have an RSVP system on calendar.robojackets.org and reservations.robojackets.org for going to the shop that requires the number of participants to be stated ahead of time.
+Teams who would normally have a meeting on that day have priority for reservations; however, they do not need their slot, other teams may RSVP for that time on a first come, first serve basis.
+If two teams would usually meet simultaneously, their team leadership should discuss whether they want to split available slots or implement an every other week system.

 Leads should post in #shop-logistics about when and the amount of people they are sending into the shop.
 The days and times on which RoboJackets members are allowed in the shop are outlined on sccgt.org.

 Q: How will we acquire necessary cleaning equipment?

 A: Please post in #shop or #shop-logistic if we run out of any cleaning equipment and the SCC will provide it for us.

 Q: Can we require or strongly suggest self-screening for members coming into the shop?

 A: We can and will strongly suggest self-screening for our members; however, we are unable to enforce it.
 We also strongly encourage the use of NOVID on everyone’s phone.

 Q: Where does the 150 sq. ft number for “people per area” designation come from?